keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/usage-customization.md

 sidebar_label: 'Usage Configurations'
 ---
 # Usage Configurations
-Usage configurations are the nitty grity, they dictate more administrative aspects of the drop such as permissions given to the keys and what to do when all the keys in a drop are used.
+Usage configurations dictate the administrative aspects of the drop such as permissions given to the keys and what to do when all the keys in a drop are used.

 ``` rust
 pub struct UsageConfig {